huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 		</ActivatingAnimation>
 	</Page>

 This time we use `TimeDelta` instead of time.
-With `TimeDelta` we can specify time as a relative term instead of absolute positions.
-This means that the order of the @(Keyframe:keyframes) matter, but it lets us reason about the keyframes in terms of their duration instead of their position on the timeline.
+With `TimeDelta` we can specify time as a relative term instead of absolute.
+This means that the order of the @(Keyframe:keyframes) matter, but it lets us reason about the keyframes in terms of their duration instead of their absolute time on the timeline.

 TODO: Interpolation